 An informational interview* is a meeting designed to help you learn more about a career field you find interesting.
-To conduct an informational interview, you will meet with a professional in a career field you are interested in and ask questions the professional's career.
+To conduct an informational interview, you will meet with a professional who works in the career field of interest and ask questions about the professional's career.
 This allows you to get the inside scoop on the profession.

 If you are interested in conducting an informational interview, follow the steps below: